zzonyo/trust-docs-test/source/index.html.md

 | ts                     | true | long    | timestamp                |                                          |

 #### Note：
  - if the query result exceeds the data limit, next_id is the id of next data. ( when the query direction is prev, next_id presents the first data on the next page; when the query direction is next, next_id  presents the last data on the next page.)
+ - The real_profit is calculated with the average price in open position and the transaction average price in close position (the real profit is the sum of each profit of order matched).
+ - Only the real profit parameter (real_profit) of the transaction information that orders created after 0:00 on January 30, 2021 has a value .
+And of the other order transaction information that orders created  before that times, the real profit parameter is 0.

 # Swap Strategy Order Interface